mlacayoemery/somanalyst/doc/sphinx/source/arcgis/tutorial.rst

 3. Browse to the location of SOM Analyst and select **guiArcGIS93.tbx** and click **Open**.

-.. note:: Depending on your computer setup, it may be necessary to "connect" to the folder that contains SOM Analyst.
-In the dialog box click on the icon of a folder with an arrow pointing to a globe.
+.. note:: Depending on your computer setup, it may be necessary to first "connect" to the folder that contains SOM Analyst.
+In that case, click in the dialog box on the icon of a folder with an arrow pointing to a globe.

 .. figure:: ../../_images/guiArcGIS93.png

-.. note:: Double clicking on a toolbox opens it as a folder and allows you to add toolboxes it contains.

 The SOM Analyst toolbox is now accessible through the ArcToolbox panel.